Installing KEDA with Yandex Monitoring support

 namespaceto the default namespace, KEDA may work incorrectly.Note

-If you are using a Helm version below 3.8.0, append the
+If you are using a Helm version below 3.8.0, add the

-export HELM_EXPERIMENTAL_OCI=1 && \string to the command to enable Open Container Initiative (OCI) support in the Helm client.
+export HELM_EXPERIMENTAL_OCI=1 && \string at the beginning of the command to enable Open Container Initiative (OCI) support in the Helm client.

 An example of using KEDA